 The School has confirmed that all exams and end-of-year assessments will be online.
 The full position has been confirmed.

-Additionally, the examination period has been pushed back for two weeks for now, so its earliest starting date will be 20th May 2020.
+Additionally, the examination period has been pushed back and it will now take place between 27th May and 24th June 2020.